 First, clpfd:make_propagator/2 is used to transform a user-defined representation of the new constraint to an internal form.
 With clpfd:init_propagator/2, this internal form is then attached to X and Y. From now on, the propagator will be invoked whenever the domains of X or Y are changed.
-Then, clpfd:trigger_once/1 is used to give the propagator its first chance for propagator/2 is extended to define the actual propagator.
+Then, clpfd:trigger_once/1 is used to give the propagator its first chance for propagation even though the variables' domains have not yet changed.
+Finally, clpfd:run_propagator/2 is extended to define the actual propagator.
 As explained, this predicate is automatically called by the constraint solver.
 The first argument is the user-defined representation of the constraint as used in clpfd:make_propagator/2, and the second argument is a mutable state that can be used to prevent further invocations of the propagator when the constraint has become entailed, by using clpfd:kill/1.
 An example of using the new constraint: